Cursor code review, from prototype to a production-ready codebase

 What Cursor does well, and where risks appear

 Cursor is strong at quickly building features, boilerplate and refactors.
 That same speed creates gaps that only show up under load.
-These are the patterns we see most often in Cursor codebases:
+These are the patterns I see most often in Cursor codebases:

 - inconsistent error handling across different modules